cloudposse/atmos/website/docs/design-patterns/component-catalog-with-mixins.md

 :::note

-To address the limitations of the **Component Catalog with Mixins** design pattern when you are provisioning a very basic infrastructure, consider using the following patterns:
+To address the limitations of the **Component Catalog with Mixins** Design Pattern when you are provisioning a very basic infrastructure, consider using the following patterns:

 - [Inline Component Configuration](/design-patterns/inline-component-configuration)